rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 The start time is set to the hub received timestamp when available.
 The duration is zero.
 The originator is set to the parties index of the sender of the message.
+The message_id is the base64url encoding of the MIMI content message ID.
+It is mandatory.

 The first MIMI message represented in a MIMI VCON should contain the complete list of parties who were participants in the room at that time.
 For subsequent messages, a parties array consisting of index zero, indicates the recipients of the message are the active participants of the room.